Elgato’s 4K capture solution is finally here

 Update 1: I’m not sure when Twitch enabled 4K streaming, but I did test it today and it looked decent from what I was able to stream.
 Since I’m capped at 6000kbps, I wasn’t going to get the same 4K quality but it’s nice to see that the possibility is there.

 The 4K60 Pro also does not support HDR.
 I would have liked to see this, especially since the PS4 Pro and Xbox One X both support the technology.
 It’s not a deal breaker, but it would have been nice to have HDR included.
+It does now support HDR passthrough, so you can still connect an HDR signal to the card and not worry about the green-ish/yellow-ish tint that I experienced before.

 Houston, we have a problem